-A.7.7 Lot identification
+A.6.6 Lot identification

 Each container shall be permanently marked in code or in clear to identify the producing factory and the lot.
-A lot is quantity of natural mineral water produced under identical conditions, all packages of which should bear a lot number that identifies the production during a particular time, interval, and usually from a particular "line" or other critical processing unit.
+A lot is quantity of drinking water produced under identical conditions, all packages of which should bear a lot number that identifies the production during a particular time, interval, and usually from a particular "line" or other critical processing unit.

-A.7.8 Processing and production records
+A.6.7 Processing and production records